-The following is a transcription of a replica reprint of the July 6, 1876 “Extra” edition of the Bismarck Tribune (Dakota Territories) that details what is today known as “Custer’s Last Stand.”
+The following is a transcription of a replica reprint of the July 6, 1876 “Extra” edition of the Bismarck Tribune (Dakota Territories) that reports the details of what is today known as “Custer’s Last Stand.”
 The replica sheet is sold in the gift shop at Little Bighorn Battlefield National Monument.
 (Several minor obvious typographical and spelling errors were corrected in the text below.)

 George Armstrong Custer is buried in the cemetery at the U.S. Military Academy at West Point, New York.
 A picture of his gravesite is in the Banana Graveyard of 101Bananas.com.